otam-mato/nodejs_mysql_web_app_docker/README.md

 # A full stack web app.
 Dockerized.
-NodeJS/Express, MySql.
+NodeJS/Express - frontend, MySql.

 <br>
-For this project, we'll be deploying a web app from another project (built using Node.JS and Express) located at https://github.com/otammato/WebApp_NodeJS_AWS_RDS_MySql.git.
+For this demo, I'll be deploying a web app from another project (built using Node.JS and Express) located at https://github.com/otammato/WebApp_NodeJS_AWS_RDS_MySql.git.
 The previous deployment was done on EC2 and RDS instances.
 <br><br>

 This time, we will launch two Docker containers on an EC2 instance.
 One container will host the application, while the other will host the MySQL database.